dkartthik420/FullStack-CRUD-OPERATIONS/README.md

 # FullStack-CRUD-OPERATIONS
 Hello, This is full stack project that has all the crud operations
 <br>
-Author - Dondeti Kartthik Sai Tejj
+Author - Dondeti Kartthik Sai Tejj(sastra)